rpmlourenco/GamesaveCloud/README.md

 # GamesaveCloud

 Todo:
+- filter files in/out when copying lastest machine
+- process folders before files for increased performance
 - implement machine config set up on second pc
 - add instructions how to set up machine config, all pcs must have all machine folders
 - add option in manager to backup/restore playnite